Prime Markets

 Aspen, United States

-Aspen represents the ultimate scarcity play in U.S. real estate, a market where 90% of surrounding land is protected or unbuildable and where median home prices have hit $5.2 million, the highest in America.
-T
+Aspen is the ultimate scarcity play in U.S. real estate.
+With 90 per cent of surrounding land protected or unbuildable and median home prices hitting $5.2 million, the highest in America, supply constraints here are permanent rather than temporary.

 Aspen, United States Best Emerging real estate markets